numericalEFT/MCIntegration.jl/README.md

   ```bash
   mpiexec -n NCPU julia your_script.jl
   ```
   Here, `NCPU` denotes the number of workers.
-The MC sampler internally dispatches blocks (controlled by the Nblock argument) to different workers and collects the estimates on the root node.
+The MC sampler internally dispatches blocks (controlled by the `Nblock` argument) to different workers and collects the estimates on the root node.
 While using MPI, the `integrate` function returns meaningful estimates only for the root node.
 For other workers, it returns `nothing`.

-  **Note:** For MPI functionality, install [MPI.jl](https://github.com/JuliaParallel/MPI.jl) package and follow the [configuration](https://juliaparallel.github.io/MPI.jl/stable/configuration/) instructions.
+  **Note:** For MPI functionality, install the [MPI.jl](https://github.com/JuliaParallel/MPI.jl) package and follow the [configuration](https://juliaparallel.github.io/MPI.jl/stable/configuration/) instructions.